polverio/azure-marketplace-marketing-asset-template/README.md

 # Azure Marketplace - Marketing Asset generator

-An Adobe Illustrator template (.ait) to help when creating gallery assets for the Azure Marketplace.
-This template can be useful to build out your marketing assets for Azure Solution Templates, Managed Applications/Service Catalog, etc.
+This repository contains an Adobe Illustrator template (.ait) to help when creating gallery assets of the right size for the Azure Marketplace.
+This template can be useful to build out your marketing assets for Azure Solution Templates, Managed Applications, Service Catalog and Kubernetes Applications on Azure Kubernetes Service, etc.

 ## Why?